sergeypevniy/cv/README.md

 <br>

 ## Summary
-Software Engineer with experience with both software development and automated testing.
+Software Engineer with experience in both software development and automated testing.
 Worked on multiple projects in financial, cryptocurrency, and copyright domains.
 Able to work independently and as a team member in a dynamic software development environment.
 Has deep knowledge of the object-oriented paradigm.

 ## Skills
 **Have hands-on experience**<br>